dreamportdev/Osdev-Notes/09_Going_Beyond/01_README.md

 * A video output (either using framebuffer, or legacy vga driver)
 * Keyboard driver implemented with at least one layout working
-* From a library point of view string input functions and string comparisons functions are needed.
+* From a library point of view string input, comparisons and manipulating functions are needed.

 If you want to run executables files too, and not only builtin commands then you need also: